splunk/public-o11y-docs/infrastructure/terms-concepts.rst

 Data links are dynamic links available for properties that appear in several locations throughout the application.
 Data links appear in locations such as a chart's data table, in list charts, and in alert messages.

-Data links can take you to a Splunk Infrastructure Monitoring dashboard or an external system, such as a Splunk instance or a custom-defined URL.
+Data links can take you to a Splunk Infrastructure Monitoring navigator, dashboard, or an external system, such as a Splunk instance or a custom-defined URL.
 Data links include the context of the metadata you clicked on.
 Some examples of how you might use data links include:

+- Move in one click from a property displayed in a dashboard to a navigator showing related data.
+For example, clicking on a link for the property ``k8s.pod.name`` in the Data Links dashboard opens the Kubernetes pods navigator.

 - Drill down from a property displayed in one dashboard to another dashboard showing related data.
 For example, clicking on a link for the property ``aws_region`` in one dashboard opens a related dashboard, filtered by the region.